zydou/arti/doc/hsc.md

 Each C Tor keystore **must** have a unique identifier.
 It is an error to configure multiple keystores with the same ID.

+Once you are satisfied with the configuration, you can run the migration using:

 ```ignore
 $ arti -c hsc.toml hsc ctor-migrate --from ctor-keystore-id
 ```